-Maybe you’re reading this now and you’re already thankful for your body – your amazing body that has life growing within it!
+Maybe you’re reading this now and you’re already thankful for your body during a plus size pregnancy – your amazing body that has life growing within it!
 That’s wonderful.
 Yet, there will be days when your feet swell to a point of disbelief, sleep feels elusive, and you’re peeing every ten minutes…then feeling thankful might just become a little difficult.

 Quite possibly you’re a little of both: at times blissfully pregnant, but also struggling with lower back pain like you’ve never experienced before and wondering why so many people say they loved every moment of their pregnancies.

 KC’s story is truly beautiful and full of thankfulness for a body that grew and birthed her baby girls.
-Below are 5 ways to be thankful for your body during a plus size pregnancy…
+Below are five ways you can tap into the strength and beauty your body possesses.

 1. Dress Up